MOVIE RECCOS, MOVIES

 8. Strangers On A Train (1951)

 A study in human psychology, Strangers on a Train is simply one of the best films of all time.
 Based on Patricia Highsmith’s novel, the movie concerns two men who accidentally meet on a train.
 It all seems like a chance encounter, but their fates get irreversibly intertwined when one of them turns out to be a murderous maniac.
-The deliberations on the value of life and the burden on one’s conscience is profoundly explored.
-It’s so suspenseful yet quite action-packed for a Hitchcock movie.
+The deliberations on the value of life and the burden on one’s conscience are profoundly explored.
+Strangers on a Train is wonderfully suspenseful, and quite action-packed for a Hitchcock movie.

-Strangers On A Train gives us some of the best performances in Hollywood.
-Robert Walker’s menacing performance in particular amplifies the tension.
-And with that, we get a plot that is completely original and stimulating.
-The narrative’s queer subtext has been discussed quite a lot.
+The film also gives us some of the best Hollywood performances ever.
+Enter actor Robert Walker, whose menacing portrayal amplifies the tension, and furthers a plot that is completely original and stimulating.
+The narrative’s queer subtext has also been discussed quite a lot.
 There were rumors that Raymond Chandler’s script version had coded elements to suggest the characters’ homosexuality, and writer Ormonde’s final version removed everything.
 At the same time, many scholars and critics consider the carousel climax scene to be Hitchcock’s nuanced way of hinting at a character’s sexual passion.

 7. The Birds (1963)

-This is a quintessential Hitchcock movie and many call it the ‘last great Hitchcock film’.
+This is a quintessential Hitchcock movie and many call it the “last great Hitchcock film.”
 It tells the story of a small town that is ravaged by a violent bird population.
-The film opens with wealthy socialite Melanie Daniels (Tippi Hedren) traveling to a remote lakeside town to confront the handsome bachelor Mitch Brenner (Rod Taylor), who had insulted her.
-While crossing the lake, Melanie is attacked by a seagull.
+The film opens with wealthy socialite Melanie Daniels (played by Tippi Hedren) traveling to a remote seaside town to confront the handsome bachelor Mitch Brenner (played by Rod Taylor), who had insulted her.
+While crossing the inlet, Melanie is attacked by a seagull.
+How odd.
 It’s the first in the series of escalating, inexplicable events that soon begin to haunt the picturesque town.

 The Birds starts off like an innocuous romantic comedy and gradually veers into the territory of disaster cinema.
 But leave it to Hitchcock to turn something as insignificant as a bird infestation into material for unhinged horror and unrelenting suspense.
-What I absolutely love about the film is its capacity and its courage to keep the audience in the dark long into the film.
+The film ambitiously, courageously keeps its audience in the dark long into the drama.
 And there’s no escape!
-Add to that some excellent performances, fantastic special effects, and an aesthetic setting that is chilling and you get what is, arguably, the most immersive and ambiguous Hitchcock cinema.
+Add to that some excellent performances, fantastic special effects, and a chilling setting, and we get what is arguably the most immersive and ambiguous of Hitchcock cinema.

 6. Shadow of a Doubt (1943)

-Hitchcock has referred to Shadow of Doubt as one of his personal favorites.
-It’s also one of the most influential Hitchcock movies, not just in terms of style.
-The storyline of Shadow of a Doubt has somewhat influenced films like Charles Laughton’s Night of the Hunter (1955), David Lynch’s Blue Velvet (1986) and Park Chan-wook’s American debut Stoker (2013).
-On the outset, Shadow of a Doubt seems like a drama set in a ‘normal’ American small-town.
-But beneath the calm appearances lie evil, predatory behavior of people which gradually unfolds in the narrative.
+Hitchcock has referred to Shadow of a Doubt as one of his personal favorites.
+It’s also one of the most influential Hitchcock movies, and not just in terms of style.
+The storyline has to some degree influenced well-respected films like Charles Laughton’s Night of the Hunter (1955), David Lynch’s Blue Velvet (1986) and Park Chan-wook’s American debut Stoker (2013).
+On the outset, Shadow of a Doubt seems like a drama set in a “normal” American small-town.
+But beneath the calm appearances lie evil, predatory people, and their behavior gradually unfolds in the narrative.

 5. Rebecca (1940)

 Rebecca was Hitchcock’s first film in Hollywood, and was produced by the legendary David O. Selznick.
-Based on a novel by Daphne du Maurier, it tells the story of a young unnamed woman (Joan Fontaine) who falls desperately in love with, and marries a wealthy widower named Maxim de Winter (Laurence Olivier).
+Based on a novel by Daphne du Maurier, it tells the story of a young unnamed woman (played by Joan Fontaine) who falls desperately in love with, and marries, a wealthy widower named Maxim de Winter (played by legendary Laurence Olivier).
 But as soon as she’s settled in his country estate, she uncovers disturbing secrets about his late wife, Rebecca.
 The new Mrs. Winter also finds it hard to get herself acquainted with the superficial ways of aristocratic class.
+Further, as if that’s not enough turmoil, the intimidating housekeeper Mrs. Danvers (played by Judith Anderson) who adored Rebecca, looks at the estate’s new mistress as an intruder.
+In fact, Mrs. Danvers is one of the most terrifying villains in all of Hitchcock’s oeuvre.

 4. Rear Window (1954)

-Alfred Hitchcock makes an extremely well structured, suspenseful thriller using one confined space with a man in a wheelchair and a telescope.
-Rear Window refers to the window of a photojournalist, LB Jeffries (James Stewart) confined to a wheelchair who passes time spying on his neighbors.
-But soon, Jeff becomes suspicious of his neighbor Lars Thorwald murdering his wife and getting away with it.
-And no amount of Grace Kelly, Jeff’s love interest, appearances can get him to look away.
+Enter Hitchcock and his talent of creating an extremely well-structured, suspenseful thriller all in one confined space.
+It’s Rear Window with beloved actor James Stewart.
+Stewart plays a man in a wheelchair, in an apartment, and sporting a telescope.
+Jeff is a photojournalist confined to a wheelchair, who passes time spying on his neighbors.
+But, he becomes suspicious of his neighbor Lars, who he comes to believe might have murdered his wife and gotten away with it.
 However, since Jeff can’t leave his apartment, it becomes increasingly difficult to prove his hunch.

 Rear Window is a film about human curiosity and our innate inquisitiveness.
-Jeffries’ compulsive prying feels relatable and Hitchcock cleverly makes voyeurs out of us, making us the protagonist’s silent partner.
-Once again, Hitchcock’s portrayal of women leaves a lot to be desired.
-They either run into peril or seek domestic bliss and the validation of their male partners.
-But Hitchcock’s slow suspenseful build-up and adrenaline pumping tense moments keep us thoroughly invested in Jeffries’ amaetur armchair sleuthing.
+Jeff’s compulsive prying feels relatable and Hitchcock cleverly makes voyeurs of us, making us the protagonist’s silent partner.
+Now unfortunately Hitchcock’s less than positive depiction of female characters is present here in Rear Window.
+Enter Hitchcock’s signature icy-blonde actress – this time it’s Grace Kelly, who plays Lisa, Jeff’s girlfriend.
+Hitchcock’s female characters seem to be relegated to either running into peril, or seeking domestic bliss and the validation of their male partners.
+Regardless, Hitchcock’s slow, suspenseful build-up and adrenaline-pumping tense moments keep us thoroughly invested in Jeff’s amateur armchair sleuthing, making Rear Window a masterpiece.

 3. Vertigo (1958)

 The affable all-American hero James Stewart, in his fourth and final collaboration with Alfred Hitchcock, plays one of the darkest roles of his career.
-Stewart’s Scottie Ferguson is a celebrated detective in the San Francisco Department until his acrophobia leads him to quit the force.
-Subsequently he’s hired by an acquaintance to tail his wife Madeline (Kim Novak) because the man says she is behaving strangely.
+Stewart’s Scottie Ferguson is a celebrated detective in the San Francisco Department until his acrophobia (fear of heights) leads him to quit the force.
+Subsequently he’s hired by an acquaintance to tail his wife Madeline (played by Kim Novak) because the man says she is behaving strangely.
 But Scottie falls in love with the beautiful Madeline, and his feelings are reciprocated.
 However, when she jumps off a bell tower, Scottie is unable to save her because of his fear of heights.

 2. Psycho (1960)

 Alfred Hitchcock somewhat abandoned his sardonic humor and refined tone to make this grittier, creepier monochromatic film.
-Psycho follows a desperate real-estate secretary Marion Crane (Janet Leigh), who embezzles a large sum of money, and goes on the run to start a new life with her lover Sam (John Gavin).
+Psycho follows a desperate real estate secretary Marion Crane (played by Janet Leigh), who embezzles a large sum of money, and goes on the run to start a new life with her lover Sam.
 Marion ultimately ends up at a remote motel.
-It’s run by a strange, unsettling man named Norman Bates (Anthony Perkins), who lives with his domineering mother in the creepy mansion opposite the motel.
-After a brief chat with Norman, Marion retires to her room.
-Meanwhile, Marion’s sister Lila, lover Sam, and a private detective try to learn Marion’s whereabouts.
+It’s run by a strange, unsettling man named Norman Bates (played by Anthony Perkins), who lives with his domineering mother in the creepy mansion opposite the motel.
+After a brief chat with Norman, Marion retires to her room, where something horrific happens.
+Meanwhile, Marion’s sister Lila, and Marion’s lover Sam, and a private detective, all try to learn of Marion’s whereabouts.
 However, Marion is never seen again.

-Psycho is a boundary pushing film, not just because of the iconic shower scene.
-Every little inventive camera angle, small Hitchcock-ian touches, and the rich subtext offered moviegoers something they’d never witnessed in cinema before.
-Apart from Hitchcock’s genius, the most admirable element of Psycho is Anthony Perkins’ magnificent performance.
-He is believable as the tortured young man with a devious inner personality.
+Psycho is a boundary-pushing film, and not just for its iconic shower scene.
+Every little inventive camera angle, small Hitchcock-ian touch, and the rich subtext, offer the audience something they’ve never witnessed in cinema before.
+And perhaps since.
+Apart from Hitchcock’s brilliance, pay close attention to Hollywood newcomer Anthony Perkins’ magnificent performance as sinister Norman Bates.
+He is thoroughly believable as the tortured young man with a devious inner personality.
+Bone-chilling!

 1. North By Northwest (1959)

 “What is a man but a miserable pile of secrets?”
-This quote strongly resonates with the sentiments and core thematics of Alfred Hitchcock movies.
-The expertly crafted mysteries and the perfectly executed suspense are all magnificent by-products of the genius of Hitchcock.
-There are quite a few good Hitchcock films that haven’t found a place in this list.
-For Hitchcock buffs, I’d further recommend Blackmail (1929), Sabotage (1936), Stage Fright (1950), The Trouble with Harry (1955), The Man Who Knew Too Much (1956), and Marnie (1964).
+This quote strongly resonates with the sentiments and core themes of Alfred Hitchcock’s movies.
+The expertly crafted mysteries and the perfectly executed tales of suspense are all magnificent by-products of Hitchcock’s brilliance.
+Further, there are quite a few good Hitchcock films that haven’t found a place in this list.
+For Hitchcock buffs, additional recommendations include Blackmail (1929), Sabotage (1936), Stage Fright (1950), The Trouble with Harry (1955), The Man Who Knew Too Much (1956), and Marnie (1964).